-The new SEAT Leon Estate has been developed with a sportier look, enhanced connectivity and more space.
+The SEAT Leon Estate has been developed with a sportier look, enhanced connectivity and more space.
 For even more life behind the wheel.

-Equipment in addition to SE includes:
+Equipment in addition to FR includes:

 As mentioned, the new Leon sits on a new platform shared with the Golf - badged MQB Evo - which allows it to bring more interior space than before.
 It also gains hybrid powertrains for the first time, bolstering the Leon’s efficiency levels.